 - FAQ - (Not enabled by default) Creating a detailed frequently asked questions guide that has multiple topics, this may be one to add!

 WYSIWYG stands for "What You See Is What You Get", it is a way to see what your content will look like using an editing toolbar similar to word processors.
 UCR Drupal websites use the CK Editor that allows editors to do things like style content, view the source, link text, and add media.

-- General Toolbar functions - What can it do, what are all those icons, what do the format and styles drop-downs do?
+- Using the WYSIWYG - General Toolbar functions: explanation of the button icons, what do the format and styles drop-downs do?

 - Star icon - Learn how to add images and videos in your media library to your pages